ZHAO-Zirui/ZHAO-Garry/README.md

 ### Hi there 👋

+This is ZHAO Zirui, you can also call me "Garry" or "ZHAO Garry".

+#### Working

+For now, I'm working as a Research Assistant at The Department of Computer Science and Engineering, Southern University of Science and Technology (CSE, SUSTech).

+My research includes these topics:

+- Autonomous Driving Simulator (mostly about CARLA and its ecosystem)
+- DevOps for Robotics (docker, k8s, jenkins, ...)
+- Cluster and Cloud Computing for AD Simulator

 <!--
 **ZHAO-Garry/ZHAO-Garry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.